lenpai0/BadAppleSEKAIver_Buzzer_Cover_Code/README.md

 ![bad apple small](https://github.com/user-attachments/assets/0cd2797c-ee32-4ac6-9cf4-b14e79e745a7)

 I love this cover a lot.
 Me being a huge miku fan and the ability to program a microcontroller, I decided to join the bad apple screen meme but instead do the project sekai cover of it.
-I found someone on youtube who made an amazing marasy piano cover and purchased their [music sheet](https://musashititech18.booth.pm/items/5874309).
+I found someone on youtube who made an amazing marasy piano cover by @Sapphire_Titech and purchased their [music sheet](https://musashititech18.booth.pm/items/5874309).
 This branch only includes the main melody buzzer code.
 I also made the 2dMV to play on an oled display to go along with the buzzer.
 I will upload the whole code at some point and update this to reflect on that.
 Also, I hand coded each note one by one.

 ## Intro